wp-plugins/ptengine-real-time-web-analytics-and-heatmap/readme.txt

 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Ptengine is a user-friendly web analytics and heatmap platform.
-Raise ROI and increase conversions with no analytics expertise required.
+Raise ROI and increase conversions with $0 cost and no analytics expertise required.

 == Description ==